ros2-gbp/automatika_embodied_agents-release/docs/examples/goto.md

 # Create a Go-to-X component using map data

 In the previous [example](semantic_map.md) we created a semantic map using the MapEncoding component.
 Intuitively one can imagine that using the map data would require some form of RAG.
 Let us suppose that we want to create a Go-to-X component, which, when given a command like 'Go to the yellow door', would retreive the coordinates of the _yellow door_ from the map and publish them to a goal point topic of type _PoseStamped_ to be handled by our robots navigation system.
-We will create our Go-to-X component using the LLM component provided by EmbodiedAgents.
+We will create our Go-to-X component using the LLM component provided by _EmbodiedAgents_.
 We will start by initializing the component, and configuring it to use RAG.

 ## Initialize the component